-There is no right way to ensure good sleep, but plenty go wrong ways.
+There is no right way to ensure good quality sleep, but plenty of wrong ways.
 Sleeping well is achieved through preparation, habit and maintenance, and like a lot of life’s essentials, it is often prevented through unhelpful beliefs, attitudes and practices.

 We are all busy and aspiring to fit in ever more by way of work, chores, pastimes, duties, interests and commitments.
 So much so that in some cases leisure isn’t leisure at all, but just another ‘to-do’ list.
 The paradox is that we need adequate sleep to perform well and to stimulate creativity and energy.

 Yet four out of ten people will cut back on sleep-time to fit more in, thirty per cent of us complain of too little of it, and many people consider sleeping to be a waste of time, or at least unproductive.
 It seems that we just don’t value sleep the way we should, and sleep doesn’t get the respect it deserves.(in so-called ‘westernised’ cultures, at least).

 Our nightly trip through slumberland does far more than simply heal and restore our energies.
 Sleep should be first-class if we are to get the best from it, but we rarely take the time to think of it that way.